 4. Maintain GDPR and Privacy Compliance

-If you’re dealing with user data from EU, UK, or other regulated regions, ensure your migration process follows privacy laws like GDPR or CCPA.
+If you’re dealing with user data from the EU, UK, or other regulated regions, ensure your migration process follows privacy laws like GDPR or CCPA.
 This may include:

 - Handling user data only for legitimate purposes